tubiana/TTClust/README.md

 						with the elbow algorithm is used to find the optimal number of clusters
   -aa AUTOCLUST, --autoclust AUTOCLUST
-                        You can activate autoclustering here as well by specifying Y or y.
                         By default, autoclustering is activated.
 Autoclustering is desactivated when specifiying anything other than "Y", a cutoff value ('-cc') or a number of group ('-ng')